Changing body shape – It happens and that’s OK

 Over the last few months, I have lots of conversations about this topic with my friends, family and my clients.
 My reply has been – ‘It’s OK, your body naturally changes over time – your body is still valid and should be honoured’.

-At certain points in our lives we might put weight on, recent experiences, during lock down have seen many people put weight on through over indulging or anxiety.
-Being in and still was safe, that is a valid a coping strategy and it helped us get through a tough time.
+At certain points in our lives we might put weight on, recent experiences, during lockdown have seen many people put weight on through overindulging or anxiety.
+Being in and still was safe, that is a valid coping strategy and it helped us get through a tough time.

 We would naturally expect our bodies to change over time, I’ll explain why.

-If you would like some help kick starting your fitness goals please do get in touch (link to website) to arrange a no obligation discovery call.
+If you would like some help kick-starting your fitness goals please do get in touch to arrange a no-obligation discovery call.